MSorkun/qa-takehome-linq/README.md

 ---

 ## Notes
-To complete the assessment, I first created a user profile on Linq to act as the recipient of contact exchanges.
+To complete the assessment, I first created a user profile on Linq.
 Then, I conducted testing from the perspective of a visitor (not logged in) by:
-- Accessing the public profile link
+- Accessing the user's public profile link
 - Exchanging and downloading contact information
 - Inspecting API calls primarily via Google Chrome DevTools, and later verified some endpoints in Postman